ABOUT ME

 The AV1 is developed by AOM (Alliance for Open Media) that was first released on March 28th, 2018.
 The codec is also used on YouTube and another codec for the WebM container.

-For the AV1, there's three software encoder, I used two for this comparison: libaom-av1 and libsvtav1. libaom-av1 is the best quality software encoder, but its drawback is the poor performance, since encoding such AV1 video is complex.
+For the AV1, there's three software encoder, I used two for this comparison: libaom-av1 and libsvtav1. libaom-av1 is the best quality software encoder, but its drawback is the poor performance, since the encoder focuses on quality.
 That's why Intel and Netflix cooperated and created the libsvtav1 encoder library. libsvtav1 focuses on performance, sacrificing quality for real-time application.

 libaom-av1's fastest preset (-cpu-used 8)